RocketChat/docs-old/1. Contributing/Google Summer of Code/README.md

 Student applications will be accepted starting March 20th, 2017.
 All applications must be in by April 3rd.

+Please keep monitoring this page for the latest ideas and Rocket.Chat GSoC 2017 updates.

 ## Ideas

+### File uploads and exchanges with OwnCloud
+* **Mentors:** Diego Sampaio ([@diego.sampaio](https://github.com/sampaiodiego))  Thomas Müller ([@thomas.muller](https://github.com/DeepDiver1975)) deepdiver1975@gmail.com
+* **Description:**  When you upload a file today in Rocket.Chat, your server may be configured to store it on AWS S3,  Google's object storage, MongoDB's GridFS, or local filesystem.
+This project adds OwnCloud as an official target destination.
+In addition, since every user of Rocket.Chat may have her/his own OwnCloud server - some way to support file exchanges with those servers will also be interesting.
+You will be working with top engineers who actually designed and coded these features, from OwnCloud and Rocket.Chat, on this project.
+* **Desirable Skills:** Familiarity with PHP and JavaScript development.
+Familiarity with (and already a user of) Rocket.Chat and OwnCloud definitely a plus.
+* **Goal/Deliverable:** Support integrations between OwnCloud and Rocket.Chat as if it was designed-in since the very first day.

 ### Federation of Rocket.Chat Servers
 * **Mentors:** Matthew Hodgson ([@arathorn](https://github.com/ara4n))  Rodrigo Nascimento ([@rodrigo.nascimento](https://github.com/rodrigok))